 Can I change it to +1 or upvote?

-You can, but keep in mind that throughout the application and interface, we have assumed that likes will be available.
-If you hide Likes then you got to make sure you tweak other systems like Trust Levels accordingly.
+You can, but keep in mind that throughout the application and interface, we assume that likes will be available.
+If you hide Likes then you may need to tweak other systems such as Trust Levels accordingly.

-Dissuade malevolent likes: Sometimes you’ll see users liking a post that is disruptive and unconstructive.
-Use your best judgement as a community manager and do one or more of the following:
+Sometimes you’ll see users liking a post that is disruptive and unconstructive.
+Use your best judgment as a community manager and do one or more of the following:

 - Publicly dispute the post and set an example of the kind of discourse you want in your community.